artmetla/DejaView/docs/concepts/service-model.md

 mostly handshakes such as enabling/disabling trace (consumer), (un)registering and starting/stopping data sources (producer).
 The IPC is typically NOT employed to transport the protobufs for the trace.
-Perfetto provides a POSIX-friendly IPC implementation, based on protobufs over a UNIX socket (see
+DejaView provides a POSIX-friendly IPC implementation, based on protobufs over a UNIX socket (see
 [Socket protocol](/docs/design-docs/api-and-abi#socket-protocol)).

 That IPC implementation is not mandated.
-Perfetto allows the embedder:
+DejaView allows the embedder:

-* Wrap its own IPC subsystem (e.g., Perfetto in Chromium uses Mojo)
+* Wrap its own IPC subsystem (e.g., DejaView in Chromium uses Mojo)
 * Not use an IPC mechanism at all and just short circuit the Producer <> Service <> Consumer interaction via `PostTask(s)`.